 In designing the Watercourse, we’ve worked to create something truly special.
 An experience — actually a huge variety of experiences — that everyone can enjoy.
 We’ve planned it to be long and narrow, so more homes will be close to it and more people can access it.
 And compared to Oquirrh Lake, the centerpiece of Daybreak’s original Lower Villages, walking or paddling along the Watercourse will feel quieter, more intimate.

 If you paddle far enough, you’ll end up at another magical place: the Cove.
-Some of the details are still being worked out, but this destination amenity is planned to include ponds, beaches, a boat dock, playground and a large covered pavilion.
-Places for outdoor concerts, big family picnics, even weddings.
-Our hope is that the iconic Cove House will become a beautiful and busy gathering place for all kinds of activities, indoors and out.
+Some of the details are still being worked out, but this destination amenity is planned to include ponds, a boat dock, playground and a large open-air pavilion.
+Places for outdoor gatherings, big family picnics, even weddings.
+Our hope is that the Cove will become a beautiful and busy gathering place for all kinds of activities, indoors and out.

 So what does it all add up to?
 In this new half of Daybreak, you’ll have ready access to a continuous flow of experiences.
 Paddleboarding with the kids.
 Maybe sitting on your own personal boat dock, watching the kayakers drift by.
 Playing ball.
 Birdwatching.
 Meeting friends for dinner parties and concerts under the stars.
 It’s an inclusive — one might say, egalitarian — approach that inspires neighborly interaction.
 And it honors our innate need to connect with nature, in every season.
 It’s all about exploratory living.
 A greater sense of well-being.
 And balance restored.

 A decade and a half later, Daybreak’s much-loved Oquirrh Lake has inspired something wholly new, the Watercourse.
 Two bookends of a story about people and nature, brought together in fresh ways.
 This might just be the best chapter yet.

 Construction on the Watercourse will begin in 2019 and take about three years.
 Homes right on The Watercourse won’t be available until 2022 at the earliest.
 But you can catch an exciting glimpse at the Hub Info Studio in Daybreak.
 Here (over a cup of delicious Chai from Biscotts Bakery) you can explore a big 3D map of the Upper Villages and see just how the Watercourse fits into the landscape.